wp-plugins/media-from-ftp/readme.txt

 * Register to media library from files that have been uploaded by FTP.
 * Find the file for each type.
 * This create a thumbnail of the image file.
-Support ( jpg jpeg jpe gif png )

 Why I made this?
 In the media uploader, you may not be able to upload by the environment of server.